Slavery and Human Trafficking Statement 2024

-SSAB reports on its performance on sustainability in the annual report and the GRI-report (available at www.ssab.com).
+SSAB reports on its performance on sustainability in the annual report (available at www.ssab.com).
 Human rights are basic rights and freedoms to which all people are entitled.
 SSAB supports and respects internationally proclaimed human rights wherever we operate; in particular the effective elimination of forced labor and child labor.

 SSAB takes action against trafficking in our internal Group Travel Policy.
 SSAB also provides an online reporting system that allows employees to report suspected violations of the Code of Conduct, law or company policies.